Next Generation Institute (NGI)® Succession Planning

 Transition Guides help families transition their family business from one generation to the next.
 The term “transition guide” has been coined over decades of administering the Next Generation Institute (NGI)®, and it is a useful term to describe the person, hired by the family, to lead the body of work required for the change of ownership and management of a family business.

-Learn more about our transition guides and access a guidance documents for families to use when interviewing someone for the role here.
+Learn more about our transition guides and access a guidance document for families to use when interviewing someone for the role.

 Offered annually, this is a hybrid program consisting of 12 sessions: eight are virtual, lasting for two hours, and four are in-person and a half day.

 Virtual sessions are livestreamed from a professional recording studio and leverage Zoom breakout rooms for both family and small peer group discussions.
 In-person sessions include time for discussion over breakfast and lunch with your family or peer groups and provide the opportunity to build relationships with other family businesses.
 The virtual sessions help accommodate busy schedules and enable families to include those who travel or who are based outside Greater Cincinnati.
 Participants are expected to attend all 12 sessions if possible, but all virtual sessions will be recorded for those with scheduling conflicts, and for participants' ongoing reference.
 In-person sessions are not recorded.

 (G1: current owner, G2: potential next generation successor)

 One G1, one G1 Spouse – no charge, and one G2: $7,500